crytic/amarna/README.md

 Amarna is a static-analyzer for the Cairo programming language.

 ## Features
- - Finds code-smells and potentially vulnerabilities in Cairo code
+ - Finds code-smells and potential vulnerabilities in Cairo code
  - Compiler-identical parsing of Cairo code and StarkNet contracts
  - Supports creating local and global rules
  - Exports the parsed AST of a Cairo file